-The event\alloc() function was added to struct policy\plugin and struct io\plugin.
+The event\alloc field was added to the policy\plugin and io\plugin structs.

 The errstr argument was added to the policy and I/O plugin functions which the plugin function can use to return an error string.
 This string may be used by the audit plugin to report failure or error conditions set by the other plugins.